-juror has a state of mind in favor of or against a litigant [or type of suit] so that the juror is not able to act impartially and without prejudice, the juror is disqualified as a matter of law."1074 "[T]he relevant inquiry is not where jurors start but where they are likely to end."1075 If the evidence is not conclusive as a matter of law, the reviewing court must examine the evidence "in the light most favorable to the trial court's ruling."1076 Once bias or prejudice is established, it is a legal disqualification and reversible error automatically results if the court overrules a motion to strike.
-1077 To preserve error "when a challenge for cause is denied, a party must use a peremptory challenge against the veniremember involved, exhaust [all of the party's] remaining challenges, and notify the trial court that a specific objectionable veniremember will remain on the jury" panel in light of the court's denial of a challenge for cause.
-1078 A trial court's decision regarding challenges for cause is reviewed for an abuse of discretion.
-1079
+Whether bias and prejudice exist is ordinarily a fact question.
+However, if the "evidence shows that a prospective juror has a state of mind in favor of or against a litigant [or type of suit] so that the juror is not able to act impartially and without prejudice, the juror is disqualified as a matter of law."
+[T]he relevant inquiry is not where jurors start but where they are likely to end."
+If the evidence is not conclusive as a matter of law, the reviewing court must examine the evidence "in the light most favorable to the trial court's ruling."
+Once bias or prejudice is established, it is a legal disqualification and reversible error automatically results if the court overrules a motion to strike.
+To preserve error "when a challenge for cause is denied, a party must use a peremptory challenge against the veniremember involved, exhaust [all of the party's] remaining challenges, and notify the trial court that a specific objectionable veniremember will remain on the jury" panel in light of the court's denial of a challenge for cause.
+A trial court's decision regarding challenges for cause is reviewed whether potential jurors are statutorily disqualified); Cortez, 159 S.W.3d at 92 ("[T]rial judges must not be too hasty in cutting off examination that may yet prove fruitful.").